waimea-Ben/300DTD-Nelson-4x4-webiste-project/docs/3-sprint-3-refinement.md

 ## Testing Feature: Member Management

-Testing the addition, editing, and deletion of members, including admin permissions.
+Testing the addition, editing, and deletion of members.

 **PLACE SCREENSHOTS AND/OR ANIMATED GIFS OF THE TESTING HERE**